ethereum/mist/.github/ISSUE_TEMPLATE.md

 - Unable to import pre-sale wallet
 - Bind address already in use

-You'll find possible solutions for those on Mist Wiki: https://github.com/ethereum/mist/wiki

-If possible add the following to your report:
+When creating this issue, if possible add the following to your report:
 - Screenshots
 - Check the console, of Mist (`CTRL/CMD + ALT + i`) and take a screenshot
 - Log files